Get an annual AARP membership for only $9. Offer ends 12/11.

 • Involuntary jerking movements

-When people develop Huntington’s Disease, they typically will not experience all these symptoms simultaneously.
+When people develop HD, they typically will not experience all these symptoms simultaneously.
 The symptoms will progress and ultimately get worse as time goes on.

-As the disease progresses, daily activities and even everyday job activities may become more difficult to do.
+As the disease progresses and becomes more severe, daily activities and even everyday job activities may become more challenging.
 Occupational and physical therapists may help with movement issues and completing everyday tasks.
-Speech pathologists may also be able to help with trouble speaking and difficulty swallowing.
+Speech pathologists may also assist with trouble speaking and difficulty swallowing.

-During the final stages of Huntington’s Disease many times the patient can no longer walk or speak.
+During the final stages of Huntington’s Disease, many times the patient can no longer walk or speak.
 Choking becomes a major concern.
-Many times the complications that come along with Huntington’s Disease are what ultimately lead to a patient’s death.
+Complications that come along with Huntington’s Disease can ultimately lead to a patient’s death.

 How Do I Care for Someone with Huntington’s Disease?